CiscoSE/realtime_file_dlp/README.md

 ```
 https://webexapis.com/v1/contents/Y2lzY29zcGFyazovL3VybjpURUFNOnVzLXdlc3QtMl9yL0NPTlRFTlQvNWI1NzAyZjAtMmJhNS0xMWVjLWIyYWUtNmQwNjAwMzBkYTg2LzA?allow=dlpEvaluating,dlpUnchecked
 ```
+At that moment the Webex application displays a "progress indicator" (a running circle next to the file) which informs the sender that the file is being scanned.
 This example is using HTTP HEAD to read the MIME type.
 It saves time and also doesn't store unwanted copies of users' content.
 HTTP GET can be used to get a full copy of the file and perform scanning of its content.
 For example for viruses or confidential information.